 We Taste-Tested 5 Non-Dairy Cream Cheeses and There’s One Clear Winner

-We all have an Achilles heel food—a comforting dish, snack or dessert that we love dearly and eat so regularly, it becomes inseparable from our daily routine.
-Growing up in a predominantly Jewish community, mine has always been bagels: A toasted everything bagel slathered in a generous (and boy do I mean GENEROUS) helping of scallion cream cheese, cut in two (a crucial step bagel shops often miss: there's just something about seeing the cream cheese cross-section that is particularly satisfying).
+We all have our Achilles heel food—a comforting dish, snack or dessert that we love dearly and eat so regularly, it becomes inseparable from our daily routine.
+Growing up in a predominantly Jewish community, mine has always been bagels: A toasted everything bagel slathered in a generous (and boy do I mean generous) helping of scallion cream cheese, cut in two (a crucial step bagel shops often miss: there's just something about seeing the cream cheese cross-section that is particularly satisfying).

 So you can imagine my first concern before dipping a toe into veganism was primarily bagel-based.
 Where could I wake up on Sunday and grab a delicious, fluffy, bagel, slathered with plant-based cream cheese?
 From a quick google search, nowhere nearby.
 New York and New Jersey bagel shop owners alike looked at me quizzically when I asked if they had any non-dairy cream cheese, shrugging and suggesting that I try butter instead.